EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

 Check the comments in the code for more details into how that class works.
-Then, we apply our custom attrobute to our `ModelSpecificationStyle` class in the same way that we applied the built in ones:
+Then, we apply our custom attribute to our `ModelSpecificationStyle` class in the same way that we applied the built in ones:

 ```diff
 using System.ComponentModel.DataAnnotations;